egorarestovich/VoiceHome/README.md

 # VoiceHome
 Full Open-Source and Qt-Based SmartHome project!
-This is Alpha version.
-It's not tested, can to error :)
+This is Alpha version, can to error :)

 It write command in bluetooth: 1,2,3,4,5,6,7,8